CVA-01: Eagle and Ark Royal

 The cancellation of CVA-01 was planned to be compensated for by the minimum updating of both Eagle and Ark Royal to enable them to operate the 52 Phantoms ordered.
 However, a decision was taken later to completely phase out fixed-wing flying in the Royal Navy by 1972 in line with withdrawal from "East of Suez".
-Victorious was withdrawn in 1969 and Hermes was converted to a "commando carrier" to replace her sister Albion, in 1971-73.
+Victorious was withdrawn in 1969 and Hermes was converted to a "commando carrier" to replace her sister in 1971–1973.

 At the time of the announcement, Ark Royal was beginning a reconstruction with an austere refit of radar systems, communications, partial electrical rewiring, and fittings needed to allow operation of the Phantom (despite the fact that it was a worse base for such a conversion than Eagle), and it was deemed unacceptable either to cancel the much-needed work, or to spend such a large amount of money (approx. £32m) for less than three years continued use.
 A change of government led, as a consequence, to retain Ark Royal following her 1967–1970 refit, but not to proceed with a refit of Eagle.
 Eagle was decommissioned in 1972, partly due to damage inflicted in a partial grounding a year before; repairs would have probably required a minimum 18-month refit in 1972–1973 at a cost of around £40 million to operate till 1977.
 Many of the second squadron of F-4 Phantoms intended for Eagle were immediately transferred to the RAF.
 Eagle remained officially in reserve as a source of spares to maintain Ark Royal until 1978, but could never have been brought back into service.